 The issuing of a trade certificate

-When a candidate has passed a trade test, the trade test centre will send the candidate’s documents to the relevant SETA.
-The SETA will then forward such documents to the National Artisan Moderation Body (NAMB), who will recommend the issuing of a trade certificate for the candidate to the QCTO.
+When a candidate has passed a trade test, the trade test centre will send the candidate’s documents to the relevant SETA within 5 working days.
+The SETA will then forward such documents to the National Artisan Moderation Body (NAMB) within 10 working days, who will recommend the issuing of a trade certificate for the candidate to the QCTO within 21 working days of receipt of the request.
+At each point there are a number of quality assurance processes that are followed to ensure that the learner has indeed met the requirements of the relevant trade.

 Replacement of a trade certificate

 The QCTO does not accept requests for certification from certificate holders.
-The certificate holders must thus channel their requests through an accredited assessment centre, INDLELA, provincial labour centre or a SETA.
+The certificate holders must channel their requests through an accredited assessment centre, INDLELA, or the relevant SETA, through which they trade tested.

 An application form for replacement of a certificate can be obtained from the centre of application or NAMB.

-The function of training boards, which included the certification, was transferred to the SETAs and therefore applications for the replacement of lost certificates previously issued by a Training Board must be referred to a relevant SETA.
+The function of training boards, which included certification, was transferred to the SETAs and therefore applications for the replacement of lost certificates previously issued by a Training Board must be referred to the relevant SETA.

 Certificates issued by the QCTO